Riizu/the_pivot/README.md

 ### Test Suite

 The test suite tests the application on multiple levels.
-To run all of the tests, run `rake test` from the terminal in the main directory of the project.
-The feature tests (integration tests) rely mainly on the [capybara gem](https://github.com/jnicklas/capybara) for navigating the various application views.
+To run all of the tests, run `rspec` from the terminal in the main directory of the project.
+The feature tests rely mainly on the [capybara gem](https://github.com/jnicklas/capybara) for navigating the various application views.

-The project also utilizes leverages a bootstrap theme called 'bikeshop'.
+The project also utilizes leverages a bootstrap theme called 'twitter bootstrap'.

 ### Dependencies